-Procedures Relating to the Presentation and Disclosure of Financial Instruments

-- 140. In relation to the presentation and disclosures of financial instruments, areas of particular importance include: - Financial reporting frameworks generally require additional disclosures regarding estimates, and related risks and uncertainties, to supplement and explain assets, liabilities, income, and expenses.
-The auditor's focus may need to be on the disclosures relating to risks and sensitivity analysis.
-Information obtained during the auditor's risk assessment procedures and testing of control activities may provide evidence in order for the auditor to conclude about whether the disclosures in the financial statements are in accordance with the requirements of the applicable financial reporting framework, for example about: - The entity's objectives and strategies for using financial instruments, including the entity's stated accounting policies; - The entity's control framework for managing its risks associated with financial instruments; and - The risks and uncertainties associated with the financial instruments. - Information may come from systems outside traditional financial reporting systems, such as risk systems.
-Examples of procedures that the auditor may choose to perform in responding to assessed risks relative to disclosures include testing: - The process used to derive the disclosed information; and - The operating effectiveness of the controls over the data used in the preparation of disclosures.
+Procedures Relating to the Presentation and Disclosure of Financial Instruments on the disclosures relating to risks and sensitivity analysis.
+Information obtained during the auditor's risk assessment procedures and testing of control activities may provide evidence in order for the auditor to conclude about whether the disclosures in the financial statements are in accordance with the requirements of the applicable financial reporting framework, for example about: The entity's objectives and strategies for using 0 financial instruments, including the entity's stated accounting policies; The entity's control framework for managing its 0 risks associated with financial instruments; and The risks and uncertainties associated with the 0 financial instruments.
+Information may come from systems outside traditional . financial reporting systems, such as risk systems.
+Examples of procedures that the auditor may choose to perform in responding to assessed risks relative to disclosures include testing: The process used to derive the disclosed information; and The operating effectiveness of the controls over 0 the data used in the preparation of disclosures.
+In relation to financial instruments having significant risk, even where the disclosures are in accordance with the applicable financial reporting framework, the auditor may conclude that the disclosure of estimation uncertainty is inadequate in light of the circumstances and facts involved and, accordingly, the financial statements may not achieve fair presentation.
+ASA 705 provides guidance on the implications for the auditor's opinion when the auditor believes that management's disclosures in the financial statements are inadequate or misleading.